How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Switch Up Your Part

 While you're trying out a new style, try out a new part!
-Repeatedly getting a part in the same place puts a strain on your hair.
-Try switching your part so that your hair has a break from the styling demands of maintaining leave out.
+Repeatedly parting your hair in the same place puts strain on your hair.
+Instead, try switching your part so that your hair has a break from the styling demands of maintaining leave out.
 This will put less stress on your hair.
-Changing your leave out area also helps your hair from thinning out and saves that particular spot from the constant pulling tension of braids and installations.

 Don't be afraid to get creative with your styles.
-Your hair is an extension of you, open up Instagram for some inspiration and go to town.
+Your hair is an extension of you, so open Instagram for some inspiration and go to town.

 Different-Parts-for-your-hair